 Seeing The Sights While On Route To Al Janoub Stadium

-Qatar is the smallest country in FIFA football history to host the World Cup.
-For the first time, fans and spectators can visit each stadium to host the world's most popular sporting event during a single tournament should they choose - after all, all of the stadiums for the 2022 competition are within a 70 km radius of one another!
-As such, visitors to Qatar for the World Cup will have the greatest opportunity to see more of the country the tournament is held in than has ever been possible before - and there is plenty on offer.
+Qatar is the smallest country in FIFA football history to have hosted the World Cup.
+For the first time in 2022, fans and spectators could visit each hosting stadium during a single tournament - the stadiums built for the competition are all within a 70 km radius of one another!
+As such, visitors had an unmissable opportunity to see more of a hosting country than ever, and Qatar has plenty to offer.

-So, if you are keen to make the most out of visiting Qatar, aside from watching some of the world's best teams battle for supremacy, this article can help.
-We've put together a guide to some of the best spots to visit close to Qatar's seafaring-inspired stadium, Al Janoub.
+So, if you are keen to make the most out of visiting Qatar, we've compiled a guide to some of the best spots close to Qatar's seafaring-inspired stadium, Al Janoub.

 Al Janoub Stadium